CreativLogic/LifeOS/README.md

 # - Any static hosting service

-Option 2: Vercel (Automatic)
+**Option 2: Vercel (Automatic)**

-1.
-Push code to GitHub
+1. Push code to GitHub

-2.
-Connect repository to Vercel
+2. Connect repository to Vercel

-3.
-Deploy automatically on every push
+3. Deploy automatically on every push

-Option 3: Netlify
+**Option 3: Netlify**

-1.
-Run pnpm run build
+1. Run pnpm run build

-2.
-Drag the dist folder to Netlify
+2. Drag the dist folder to Netlify

-3.
-Get instant live URL
+3. Get instant live URL

-Troubleshooting
+**Troubleshooting**

 Weather Not Loading

-•
-Check your API key is correct
+• Check your API key is correct

-•
-Ensure you have internet connection
+• Ensure you have internet connection

-•
-Verify the location coordinates are valid
+• Verify the location coordinates are valid

-Styles Not Applying
+**Styles Not Applying**

-•
-Clear browser cache
+• Clear browser cache

-•
-Check console for errors
+• Check console for errors

-•
-Ensure all dependencies installed correctly
+• Ensure all dependencies installed correctly

-Build Errors
+**Build Errors**

 Bash

 # Clear cache and reinstall
 rm -rf node_modules